Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

    - Allow HTTPS (port 443) from anywhere
    - Allow custom TCP (port 7474) for Neo4j Browser
    - Allow custom TCP (port 7687) for Neo4j Bolt
-   - Allow custom TCP (port 7778) for Hasenpfeffr Control Panel
+   - Allow custom TCP (port 7778) for Brainstorm Control Panel
 9. Review and launch
 10. Select or create a key pair for SSH access
 11. Launch the instance